kescardoso/kescardoso/README.md

 <img src="https://github.com/kescardoso/kescardoso/blob/master/images/header2.png" alt="Kesia Cardoso - Command Line Bottisatva: enlightening tiny pixels for a greater purpose - junior software developer, FinTech and Blockchain enthusiast.
 Cryptocurrency Tweets at @kescardoso.">

-🔭 **I’m currently working on:** improving my Python and UX skills, planning a cryptocurrency education program for women, and searching UFOs.
+🔭 **I’m currently working on:** improving my JS, Python and UX skills, planning a cryptocurrency educational program for women, and searching UFOs.

 👯 **I’m looking to collaborate on:** An awesome Fintech and/or Blockchain project, start-up or company.